 Advantages of BSN Programs

 The BSN program is a good idea for nursing students.
-With a BSN, students are well positioned to move into leadership roles in the workforce, or go back to school to pursue their MSN - a specialty track with much higher pay.
-University programs are often affiliated with city hospital networks as well, which can help students make valuable professional connections for their future career.
+With a BSN, students are well-positioned to move into leadership roles in the workforce or go back to school to pursue their MSN – a specialty track with much higher pay.
+University programs are often affiliated with city hospital networks as well, which can help students make valuable professional connections for their future careers.

 A nurse educator, a nurse researcher, or a pediatric nurse practitioner are some of the specialty roles that are available for nurses who choose to pursue graduate work and earn their Masters of Science in Nursing (MSN) degree.

 Maine has five or so universities that offer the MSN program stream in various specialties.
 Students are encouraged to look carefully through the course descriptions in order to select the right school for their needs.